rettichschnidi/clang-misracpp2008/README.md

 clang-misracpp2008 is a project which tries to create an open source checker for the MISRA C++:2008 rules using the LLVM/Clang infrastructure.

-Some rules can easily be checked by enabling compiler-provided warnings.
-For those rules we simply name those switches.
-Other rules require custom logic and are therefore realized as plugin.
+Some rules can easily be checked by enabling compiler-provided flags.
+For those rules the suitable switches are listed.
+Other rules require custom logic which is implemented as plugin.

 Progress
 ========
+This project is in a early stage and has not yet been tested extensively!

 Have a look at the [progress page in the wiki](https://github.com/rettichschnidi/clang-misracpp2008/wiki/Progress).

 Installation